hubmannj/NWTK-Cheatsheet/Cisco.md

 # Router

-Let´s start with the Router.
-You will see that the Configuration schema is nearly the same as for the Switch.
+Let´s start with the router.
+You will see that the configuration schema is nearly the same as for the switch.

 ## Basic´s